Kassymkhan919/Synitheia/README.md

 **Checking In**
 * If user checks in and presses "No" on the prompt...
-  * If it's the final check in, send a prompt asking if user would like to push back deadline by 2 (two) weeks
+  * If it's the final check in, send a prompt letting users push back the deadline by 2 (two) weeks or more
-    * If user agrees,  send a confirmation and push deadline back by 2 (two) weeks and modify progress accordingly
-    * If user does not agree, send a confirmation and delete the habit goal
   * If it's a regualar check in, send an encouraging message meant to motivate the user and **do not** increase progress for the habit goal

 * If user checks in and presses "Yes" on the prompt...